 On day two, take a morning stroll along the picturesque Maitai River, beginning your journey at The Refinery Artspace, the heart of contemporary art in Nelson.
 A short detour across a blue footbridge further down the river will land you at the Botanic Reserve, the site of New Zealand’s very first rugby game and the base of the track to the Centre of New Zealand.
 If an uphill trek wasn’t quite what you had in mind for the day, head further down the road toward Founders Heritage Park.
 Tucked behind the windmill shop you’ll find an array of landmarks that make up Nelson Tasman’s history, from a railway line through to a Bristol Freighter Plane, to a beer garden established by one of the region’s most long-standing craft breweries.

 Fuelled up for an afternoon of arty experiences, the Suter Art Gallery is next on the list.
 Despite being one of New Zealand’s oldest cultural establishments, the modern architecture of the gallery is almost as fascinating as it’s exhibitions, which span from watercolour paintings through to ceramic collections.
-Nearby, in Stoke, you’ll be immersed in a world of art that knows no limits, a place where two very distinct collections of wearable art garments and veteran vehicles are displayed alongside each-other in a celebration of design, innovation and wonder.
+Nearby, in Stoke, you can browse the exhibition at the Nelson Classic Car Museum, taking a trip down memory lane with one of Australasia's largest private collection of classic cars.

 The depth of history and passion for the arts in Nelson City is undeniable, and with an endless array of discoveries to be made around every corner, there’s no better place to conclude your trip than by dining alfresco on the waterfront, sipping on a glass of our extraordinary local wine, looking out into the bay that the regions very first settlers sailed into.